 APHL has

 DataCamp subscriptions available for state or local public health laboratorians.
 DataCamp is an online platform to take over 340 data science courses on a range of topics including Python, R, SQL and more.
 DataCamp's modules cover a range of topics that can be customized to fit the computing infrastructure of each laboratory and provide assessments to gauge learning progress and proficiency.
-These trainings can assist public health laboratorians grow in their proficiency in a variety of coding skills that can be used for bioinformatics analysis, data visualization, and statistics.
+These trainings can assist public health laboratorians grow in their proficiency in a variety of coding skills that can be used for bioinformatics analysis, data visualization and statistics.

 If you are interested in obtaining a membership, apply today!